Regulatory hold points for facility refurbishments

 Bruce Power Unit 8 from Q3 2030 to Q2 2033

-In parallel, Bruce Power has begun the MCR outage for Unit 3.
-That project is in the initial phases, with the removal of major components series expected to begin later this year after systems have been placed in a lay-up state.
-Unit 3 will follow the same process for return to service once all work has been completed there.
+Bruce Power has begun the MCR outage for Unit 3.
+Fuel has been removed from the reactor, systems have been placed in a lay-up state, and bulkheads have been installed to separate the reactor from the containment system.
+Work is underway to remove the major components, which will be followed by inspections and then the installation of new components.
+Unit 3 will follow the same process for return to service once all work has been completed.

 For more information about the Bruce A and B nuclear generating station refurbishment, read: